awslabs/osml-geo-agents/cdk/README.md

 }
 ```

-💡 This file is validated at runtime to ensure all required fields are provided.
+**Note:** This file is validated at runtime to ensure all required fields are provided.
 Deployment will fail if any required fields are missing or invalid.

 ---

-## 🚀 Deployment Instructions
+## Deployment Instructions

 ### 1. Install Dependencies